mabhay3420/mabhay3420.github.io/_posts/2024-05-05-state-machine-compiler---rust-macros.md

 usemathjax: true
 ---

+In thisIn this series of posts, we will create a very simple language that can be used to specify a state machine.
+Then we will write a compiler that will translate the description to a code that can simulate this state machine.

+Here is the agenda:\
+[Part 1](../2024-05-03-State-Machine-Compiler-Intro): What is a state machine?
+A (Rust) program to simulate state machine.\
+[Part 2](../2024-05-05-state-machine-compiler-rust-macros): Writing (Rust) macros to reduce repetition\
+[Part 3](../2024-05-07-state-machine-compiler-a-small-language): A small language and convert a description into a high level language(Rust) implementation\
+Proposed Part 4: Translating the description into a lower level assembly like language(LLVM IR) sembly like language(LLVM IR)

+This is part 2.

+## Background

 In the [previous post](../2024-05-03-State-Machine-Compiler-Intro), we ended up with a rust implementation of state machine simulation.
 We also concluded that in order to test different state machine, we